AnaMoroz1/springboot-moonpadan-shop-backend/README.md

 Moonpadan Shop Backend

 This project is the backend for Moonpadan, an e-commerce platform developed using Spring Boot.
-It provides RESTful APIs for managing users, products, orders, and payments.
+It provides RESTful APIs for managing users, products and orders.

 Features